Skip to main content

 ad-check-no-warning

 4. When the SQL review is passed, you can merge the pull request.
-The rollout-release workflow will be triggered to create a release in Bytebase and then roll out automatically. ad-rollout
+The rollout-release workflow will be triggered to create a release in Bytebase and then deploy automatically. ad-rollout

 5. You need to permit the release to be deployed to the production environment the first time. ad-rollout-permit ad-rollout-prod